TimWSpence/cats-stm/README.md

 `libraryDependencies += "io.github.timwspence" %% "cats-stm" % "0.2.0"`

-I haven't setup cross-building yet so I'm afraid this is only available on 2.12 for the moment.

 The core abstraction is the `TVar` (transactional var), which exposes operations in the `STM` monad.
 Once constructed, `STM` actions can be atomically evaluated in the `IO` monad.